 - HDDs are a type of non-volatile memory, retaining stored data even when powered off.

 Various types of solid-state storage will account for less than 10% of the storage market in terms of bytes shipped, whereas hard drives, tape and some other technologies will account for over 90%, if the estimates by IDC, Samsung and Western Digital are correct.
+When upgrading PS4 hard drive to a newer one there should be considerations to bear in mind in order to get this process successful.
 As of 2015, HDD production (exabytes per year) and areal density are growing, although unit shipments are declining.
 And don’t forget ever-increasing disk densities reflected in the emergence of 1 TB and 2 TB drives, with 3 TB and 4 TB capacities on the horizon.
 In a bid to meet demand for increased storage needs in the coming years, the industry will need to expand production of NAND flash memory as well as to increase capacities of hard disk drives.
 The primary characteristics of an HDD are its capacity and performance.

 Replacing the stock hard drive of PS4 with a new device